sails-adminpanel/sails-adminpanel/docs/Forms.md

 # Forms

-You can add forms when you have no need to create an instance.
+You can add forms when you have no need to create an entity.
 For example, for single block on page that will not be repeated.
 Or like a link with model settings.

 You can add forms directly to adminpanel configuration or put them in files with